KrishM123/KrishM123/README.md

 ### Hi there 👋

+I'm a 19 yo developer/researcher from the University of Waterloo, studying in the Software Engineering class of 2028.

+I'm currently working on using attention-based models to trade stocks @ WatStreet, improving perception for autonomous race cars @ MIT-PITT-RW, and tinker on the side
 <!--
 **KrishM123/KrishM123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.